 Every day we read in the media about the increasing number of fights separations.

-The stories of parents who experience this is all equally poignant and come to the same thing:
+The stories of parents who experience this are all equally poignant and come to the same thing:

 Parental Alienation is not really new.